CogentRoleplayCommunity/FogentRoleplay/src/Magic/Miracles/Miracles.md

 Wonders are uses of Miracles that use an insignificant  amount of Light.
 In general, Wonders should be small and happen close to the user.
 Making your hand a flashlight, making your eyes grow faintly, or making small illusions are examples of Wonders.
 Wonders can be used even if the user's Light is completely depleted.

-- Cannot benifit from Brightkin assists (as no Light is consumed)
+- Cannot benefit from Brightkin assists (as no Light is consumed)
 - Light Requirement: 0 Light (No Light can be used to increase dice)

 ### [Radiance](Miracles/Radiance.md)